 Where: 8 Jalan Klapa, Singapore 199320

-The menu is designed by Shirley Wong (@littlemissbento) in collaboration with Kumoya's kitchen crew so you can look forward to lots of too cute to eat dishes!
+As with its previous themes, the menu has been designed by Little Miss Bento and Kumoya's kitchen crew so you can expect lots of too cute to eat dishes.

 Located in the Dempsey Area next to Open Farm Community, this safari themed branch of Tiong Bahru Bakery was inspired by founder Cynthia Chua's trip to Botswana.